-Deciding which type of mortgage to use as a real estate investment vehicle—as well as the best way to pay it down—can be a true challenge for prospective investors.
+Choosing the right kind of mortgage to use as a real estate investment vehicle, as well as the safest way to pay it off, can be a difficult decision for potential investors.

 Depending on your investment objectives, you may want to consider the benefits of keeping your capital as liquid as possible.
 You can use it to continue expanding your real estate holdings.
 Other investors, however, may prefer to pay off their entire mortgage early, to alleviate their debt burden.